sberl/supersid/docs/find_alsa_devices.md

 ## Test a single device with loopback and save wave files of the recordings, be verbose

 Connect the line out of U0x41e0x30d3 to the line in of U0x41e0x30d3.

-Saving wave files is not meant for everyday use.
-This option has been added for analysis and troubleshooting mainly during the development phase.

 Command
 ```console